Putin: Nuclear risk is rising, but we are not mad

 Putin has previously insisted that Russia's nuclear doctrine only allowed for the defensive use of nuclear arms.

-Appearing to recognise that his initial plans to claim victory within days of invading Ukraine had failed, Putin admitted that the war could be a "lengthy process".
+Appearing to recognise that his plan to claim victory within days of invading Ukraine had failed, Putin admitted the war could be a "lengthy process".

-However, he said that the results had already been "significant", for example the new territories Russia has illegally claimed after sham-referendums in four regions of Ukraine.
+However, he said the results had already been "significant" - for example, the new territories Russia has illegally claimed after sham-referendums in four regions of Ukraine.

 He boasted that the annexations had made the Sea of Azov - which is bordered by south-east Ukraine and south-west Russia - an "internal sea" of Russia, adding that this was an aspiration of Russian Tsar Peter the Great.
-President Putin has compared himself to the ruler before.
+President Putin has compared himself to the 17th and 18th Century ruler before.

+But - despite claiming the regions of Kherson, Zaporizhzhia, Luhansk and Donetsk as Russian territory - Russia does not control large parts of those areas.

+Last month, Russian forces were forced to retreat from Kherson city, the only regional capital they had seized since the February invasion.

 In the run-up to Wednesday's meeting, 10 members of the council who had expressed doubts about the war were removed.
 Pro-war replacements were brought in instead.